-Our Housing Options Team works closely with clients, landlords and letting agents to help clients assess private rented homes.
-They provide advice to all parties and support clients to access financial support.
+Our Housing Options Team also works closely with clients, landlords and letting agents to help clients assess private rented homes.
 The Council will provide interest free loans to qualifying households for rent in advance and deposits and assists households to apply for discretionary housing payments towards these costs.
 On occasion, the Council will act as guarantor subject to limited liability, to eligible clients to secure accommodation.

 Over recent years, an increasing number of private landlords and letting agents have raised the financial requirements placed on potential tenants.
 This trend has seen a prerequisite for households to have at least 30 times monthly rent income levels or a guarantor who is a homeowner.
-Some letting agents require guarantors to be homeowners and to have more than 30 times rent level incomes.
 The earnings threshold for many households requiring private rentals has increased significantly.

 Private rented options for single people on low incomes or benefits are also limited by affordability.
-The cost of a room in House of Multiple Occupation (HMO) in the borough is over £500 per month, more typically at least £600.
+The monthly cost of a room in House of Multiple Occupation (HMO) in the borough is typically around £600.
 This cost cannot be met by single people non-Care Leavers under 35 years, because their entitlement to housing costs is limited to the single room rate which set below £500 a month nationally.
 More good quality and affordable HMO accommodation in the borough would provide a settled accommodation option to single people.